kyma-project/website/content/blog-posts/2022-10-20-release-notes-2.8/index.md

 ### Jaeger

-In preparation for the [bigger changes planned in the tracing area](https://github.com/kyma-project/community/tree/main/concepts/observability-strategy/configurable-tracing), we updated the Jaeger stack to [version 1.37](https://github.com/jaegertracing/jaeger/releases/tag/v1.37.0), and enabled [OTLP](https://opentelemetry.io/docs/reference/specification/protocol/) support.
+In preparation for the [bigger changes planned in the Tracing area](https://github.com/kyma-project/community/tree/main/concepts/observability-strategy/configurable-tracing), we updated the Jaeger stack to [version 1.37](https://github.com/jaegertracing/jaeger/releases/tag/v1.37.0), and enabled [OTLP](https://opentelemetry.io/docs/reference/specification/protocol/) support.

-At the same time, the Serverless engine switched to OTLP as well, and is ready for the awesome future.
+At the same time, the [Serverless engine switched to OTLP](#serverless-engine-switched-to-otlp) as well, and is ready for the awesome future.

 ### Monitoring